Objective

 - Sustained VT not treated by ICD at any time or after 14 days

-- Sustained VT treated with appropriate external/internal/ manual/pharmacologic conversion at any time or after 14days
+- Sustained VT treated with appropriate external/internal/manual/pharmacologic conversion

 - Inappropriate ICD shocks at any time or after 14 days